contagon/handbook/handbook/34-finances-and-audits.md

 #### 34.6.3.2 Special Activities and Equipment

-For information about special activities and equipment, see [20](20-activities.md).
+For information about special activities and equipment, see [chapter 20](20-activities.md).

 ## 34.7 Audits